Citizens like you can impact policy in Oregon with a few moments of your time. Speak out for freedom today!

 A few moments can have a powerful impact on your legislator’s vote.
-First, take a moment to find your legislators at https://www.oregonlegislature.gov/
+First, find your legislators at https://www.oregonlegislature.gov/.

 When you contact your legislator by email, letter, or phone, make sure to:

-1) Identify yourself as a constituent, if you are in that legislator’s district.
-(State and city legislators will consider your views especially important if you are a constituent.)
+- Identify yourself as a constituent, if you are in that legislator’s district.
+(State and local representatives will consider your views especially important if you are their constituent.)

 For example: “S.B.
 767 will limit parents’ ability to choose the best school for their children,” or “Cap and trade will hurt my family and my business by increasing our expenses.”

 b.
-Keep informed about policy in Oregon by reading our weekly e-newsletter – sign up now!
+Stay informed about policy in Oregon by reading Cascade’s weekly e-newsletter – sign up now!